CSC207-UofT/course-project-207-project-dream-team/Phase 2/Design_Document_phase_2.md

   our program will automatically load all the sessions of those courses via methods in the WebParse class.
 Afterwards, the Controller will call the Timetable class to generate a new Timetable instance, in which Sessions are stored in the values led by keys indicating the time of the Session.
 Afterwards, the SimpleScheduler will schedule all appropriate timetables and return them in an Arraylist.
-The Controller will then call the Filter class.
-If the user chooses the Instructor Filter, the Filter class will then call it to rule out the timetables that contain the unwanted sessions delivered by unwanted instructors.
-If the user chooses the TimeslotFilter, the Filter class will then call it to rule out the timetables with unwanted time slots (e.g. some people do not want to take morning class).
-If the user chooses Maximum Hour Filter, the Filter Class will then call it to rule out the timetables that have more everyday lecture hours that exceed the users’ acceptable study hour.
+The Controller will then call the specific classes indicated by the user by preference input.
+If the user chooses the
+  Instructor Filter, the Controller class will then call it to rule out the timetables that contain the unwanted sessions delivered by unwanted instructors, and so on.
 The data is handed over in the form of a Timetable to Javafx application for initial display to the user.
+UserInterface displays at most 5 timetables each time.
 If the user chooses to, the program can be asked to produce a csv file to with a button press.
 The output csv file contains basic information and the user has the choice to manipulate it anyway they like outside the program.

 - The following are the functions of each class: